Doomsdayrs/Jikan4java/README.md

 - [X] Search and return Manga
 - [X] Search and return Person
 - [X] Search and return Character
+- [X] Search and return GenreAnimeSearch
+- [X] Search and return GenreMangaSearch
+- [X] Search and return Season
+- [X] Search and return SeasonArchive
+- [ ] Search and return Top list
+- [ ] Search and return Producer
+- [ ] Search and return Magazine
+- [ ] Search and return User
+- [ ] Search and return Meta
 - [ ] Search and return Search results of all of above
 - [X] Add 'related' objects